The Muddy insider guide to The Cotswolds

 Sudely Castle, near the pretty town of Winchcombe, is a gorgeous day out, explore 11 gardens, and gem up on some history, you can also visit the tomb of Katherine Parr – the only English Queen to be buried on private land – here.
 And take a tour around the lovely gardens of the National Trust’s Snowshill Manor too.

-Broadway Tower sits on the second highest point of the Cotswolds Ridge, with wow-factor views of 13 counties, do the gorgeous circular walk and get an ice-cream from the superb Shepherd’s hut – open whilst the lovely Morris & Brown tearoom is shut – keeping walkers going during lockdown.
+Broadway Tower sits on the second highest point of the Cotswolds Ridge, with wow-factor views of 13 counties, do the gorgeous circular walk and get an ice-cream or afternoon tea from the superb Shepherd’s hut or Morris & Brown tearoom.

 In the Mid Cotswolds, on the eastern tip, you have to pay a visit to the stately Blenheim Palace, this monumental palace is open again and has a year-round calender of events to enjoy, as well as (now open) gardens designed by the famous Capability Brown.